 What to paint – The recipe for failure I remember just starting out as an artist, and I didn’t know what to paint.
 The choice seems so vast and momentous.
 I was often lost in thought as I was worried about making the wrong decision.
 I wasted a lot of time and energy when l should have just got started.
 Recently I heard this advice from Herbert Swope (b 1958) the editor and journalist, “I can’t give you a sure-fire formula for success, but I can give you a formula for failure: ‘trying to please everyone all the time.”
 Although these words of wisdom do not come from an artist, it… Read More »What to paint – The recipe for failure

-©Stuart Bush, A section of ourselves as a commodified object, oil on aluminium panel, 80 x 120cm Often when a viewer looks at works of art they ask themselves, ‘why did the artist make this?’
-However I believe that understanding the original idea or intention of my work defeats my ambitions for this artwork.
+A painting has to stand up by itself Often when a viewer looks at works of art they ask themselves, ‘why did the artist make this?’
+However, I believe that understanding the original idea or intention of my work defeats my ambitions for this artwork.
 Instinct led me to paint this painting.
+A painting has to stand up by itself.
 By trying to understand my instincts my aims are never going to be clear.
 Creativity is instinctive, and it is buried within me.
 I’m interested in this part of myself.
 I am curious about exploring what I am hung up on.
 I’m not in control of what comes out.
-Braque said,… Read More »A painting has to stand up by itself
+Braque… Read More »A painting has to stand up by itself

-I was taught at school that everything had to be right.
+Rebound from a failed painting I was taught at school that everything had to be right.
 I was encouraged to conform so that when I grew up I would make a good employee.
 Education was stifling.
 I was urged to aim for perfection; however, I was a long way away from achieving that.
 Sketching and doodling were discouraged, learning from failure was hindered.
 As a consequence, I had no idea how to rebound from a failed painting.
 When I started to learn to paint I use to stop, look and make a judgment about my progress.
 I worried I was wasting my time and making a blunder.
-I hated being wrong.
-It is a struggle to complete… Read More »Rebound from a failed painting
+I hated being wrong.… Read More »Rebound from a failed painting

 The need to make sense of this world through painting began a long time ago.
 The oldest known cave paintings where more than 64,000 years ago.
 Why do I paint?
 I feel a deep need to communicate something.
 Something I can’t put into words.
 Painting is my way of finding kindred spirits.
 When I look at art from the past, I realise I am not that dissimilar to my ancestors and painters of the past.
 Studying art from the past allows me to explore the many different ways that artists saw the world during their time.
 It helps me to broaden my perspective and understanding and allows me to see… Read More »Why do I paint?